amitfin/oref_alert/README.md

 5. `Country active alerts`: all active alerts in Israel.
 6. `Country alerts`: all alerts in Israel.

-## Additional Information

-1. The integration monitors the published data every second.
-2. The purpose of the binary sensor is to be used by automation rules.
-3. For advanced users, it's also possible to use the attributes of the sensor in templates.

 ## Advanced Scenarios (Templates)

-It's possible to use templates for creating additional entities or as conditions in automation rules. _Note: this is not needed for the common use case of running automation rule inside your house when there is an alert in your area._
+It's possible to use templates for creating additional entities or as conditions in automation rules. _Note: this is not needed for the common use case of running automation rules inside the house when there is an alert in the area._

 The basic block is:
 ```